macalinao/archie/README.md

 ![Archie, a totally uncopyrighted image.](http://upload.wikimedia.org/wikipedia/en/0/0d/Archieandrwcmc.png)

-**archie** is a simple archetype system for Node.js.
+**archie** is a simple archetype system for Node.js. archie takes an archetype (essentially a folder), filters the files by replacing variables with specified values, and puts it in a new folder.

-Archetypes are essentially directories containing a ton of standard files.
-Archetype variables are declared with `${varname}`, where `varname` is the name of the variable that will be replaced in the file.

 This module was greatly inspired by Apache Maven.
 If you do anything on the JVM, check it out.
 It's holy.